 Colonel Mustard: Right!

-The guests becoming less and less concerned for the care of the corpses as the movie goes on.
+- The guests becoming less and less concerned for the care of the corpses as the movie goes on.
 When the cook dies, they take great care not to aggravate the deadly injury.
 By they time they get to the singing telegram girl, they simply drop her face-first on the floor from waist-height.
 And by the time they find Yvette's body, they simply walk into the billiards room, stare at her for a few seconds, then leave without even taking the body with them.

 Professor Plum: It's you and me, honeybunch.

 Mrs. Peacock: Oh, God...

 - Similarly, Plum and Peacock at the top of the basement stairs, understandably reluctant to go down:

 Prof. Plum.: What are you afraid of, a fate worse than death?